 4. Place the running shoes in their own mesh laundry bag before loading them into the machine.

 7. Remove the running shoes from the machine once the cycle is finished.
 Place them on a clean surface and allow them to air dry.
-Never put them in the dryer—the heat will likely damage the glue that keeps it together.
-Not to mention that they might get deformed by the high temperature.

 The Best Ways to Remove Stains From Your Running Shoes